mmiqbal2/neiu-cs-420/README.md

 From this application I am hoping to accomplish below results.

 1. What countries are safest to travel depending upon the surging cases?
-2. Find the number of cases that are incresing or decreasing during a specified period of time?
+2. Find the number of cases that are reported by each country on day to day basis?
-3. The option to search by an individual country so users can see how many people have recovered and total number of cases?
+3. The option to search by an individual country so users can see how many people have recovered and total number of cases on day to day basis?

 #### Motivation